bhadreshpsavani/CarPartsDetectionChallenge/3_Inference/README.md

 The outputs are saved to [`CarPartsDetectionChallenge/Data/Source_Images/Test_Image_Detection_Results`](/Data/Source_Images/Test_Image_Detection_Results).
 The outputs include the original images with bounding boxes and confidence scores as well as a file called [`Detection_Results.csv`](/Data/Source_Images/Test_Image_Detection_Results/Detection_Results.csv) containing the image file paths and the bounding box coordinates.
 For videos, the output files are videos with bounding boxes and confidence scores.
 To list available command line options run `python Detector.py -h`.

 ### That's all!
-Congratulations on building your own custom YOLOv3 computer vision application.
+Congratulations on building Car Part Detector using YOLOv3.

 I hope you enjoyed this tutorial and I hope it helped you get our own computer vision project off the ground: